 3. Experience is content, SEO happens later.

 “SEO is the outcome of a great product, not an objective.”
 That’s Airbnb’s Dennis Goedegebuure (How do you pronounce that again?) on why a reader’s experience is the key to SEO.
 As he explained, the best brands sweat the small details that comprise a user’s experience on a website.
 And as Jon Henshaw explained later, content should as beautiful as it is useful.
 Airbnb’s Neighborhoods feature is a perfect example.
 They work with local photographers to build beautiful pages about their prime rental destinations.
-Take Dupont Circle (where I used to work) as an example.

 The page is stunning.
 Not only is it a pleasure to scroll through the photos, it contains valuable information about transportation, local bars and restaurants, testimonials and ideas for both daytime and after-hours activities.
 No keyword stuffing or link building is necessary here.
 When people visit this page, they stick around, which tells Google something really great must be happening here.
 That prompts Google to send more traffic, which results in more happy users.
 It’s a happy and continuous cycle of satisfied readers and a perfectly executed SEO strategy.